michaeldai1006/ProfilePic/README.md

 # ProfilePic
-Profile pic created by using Sketch
+Profile pic created me by using Sketch